cabforum/servercert/docs/BR.md

    If a CRL entry is for a Certificate subject to these Requirements, the `CRLReason` MUST NOT be certificateHold (6).

    If a `reasonCode` CRL entry extension is present, the `CRLReason` MUST indicate the most appropriate reason for revocation of the certificate, as defined by the CA within its CP/CPS.

+2. `issuingDistributionPoint` (OID 2.5.29.28)

+   Effective 2023-01-15, if a CRL does not contain entries for all revoked unexpired certificates issued by the CRL issuer, then it MUST contain a critical Issuing Distribution Point extension and MUST populate the `distributionPoint` field of that extension.

 ## 7.3 OCSP profile